Transverse tori in Engel manifolds: Distinguishing isotopic transverse tori

 \subsection{The primary formal invariants}

 We begin with a pair of relative invariants.
 Given a formal Engel manifold $M$, let $f_0\co\Sigma\to M$ be an immersion transverse to $\D$.
 Then $f_0^*\D$ is the normal bundle of $f_0$ and $f_0^*(TM/\D)$ is identified with the tangent bundle $T\Sigma$.
 Both of these bundles are trivialized by the flag.
 A regular homotopy $F$ transports these normal and tangent trivializations to the final immersion $f_1$.
 If the latter is transverse, it also has trivializations induced by the flag, which are given by maps $\Sigma\to S^1$ relative to the transported trivializations.
 We denote the corresponding classes in $H^1(\Sigma)$ by $D_\nu(F)$ and $D_T(F)$.
-These both vanish when $F$ is a (formal) transverse homotopy.
-They are only defined relative to a fixed regular homotopy $F$, so to obtain absolute invariants of transverse tori, we next introduce topologically determined reference framings.
+These are obviously invariants in the following sense: